Large-scale exponential correlations of nonaffine elastic response of strongly disordered materials: Numerical examples

-Equation (\ref{eq:Kdiv-r}) states that $K_{\rm div}(\Vr)$ decays as $r^{-1}e^{-r/ξ}$ for large distances $r$.
-Therefore, we plot the normalized dimensionless correlation function $n_{\rm at}r K_{\rm div}^{\rm iso}(r)/ε^2$ in Fig.~\ref{fig:K_volume}(a) for the volumetric strain.
-It can be seen that after some transition at distances $r<1$ nm, one can see an exponential decay ${\sim}\exp(-r/ξ)$ up to approximately $r=6$ nm with $ξ = 1.4$ nm.
+After some transition at distances $r<1$ nm, one can see an exponential decay ${\sim}\exp(-r/ξ)$ in Fig.~\ref{fig:K_vs}(a,c,d) up to approximately $r=6$ nm with $ξ = 1.4$ nm.
 Such a length scale is larger than the styrene monomer size, which is approximately $0.5$ nm.
-At the same time, the length scale $ξ = 1.4$ nm coincides with the length scale of the increase in the elastic moduli around nanoparticles in the amorphous polymeric matrix, associated with the suppression of the non-affine displacements on the surface of nanoinclusions in a polymeric matrix~\cite{Beltukov-local-elastic-properties-2022, Conyuh-effective-elastic-moduli-2023}.
+At the same time, the length scale $ξ = 1.4$ nm coincides with the length scale of the increase in the elastic moduli around nanoparticles in the amorphous polymeric matrix, associated with the suppression of the nonaffine displacements on the surface of nanoinclusions in a polymeric matrix~\cite{Beltukov-local-elastic-properties-2022, Conyuh-effective-elastic-moduli-2023}.

-Using the same normalization, the correlation function for the rotor of non-affine displacements under volumetric strain, $K_{\rm rot}^{\rm iso}(r)$, is presented in Fig.~\ref{fig:K_volume}(b).
+Using the same normalization, the correlation function for the rotor of nonaffine displacements under volumetric strain, $K_{\rm rot}^{\rm iso}(r)$, is presented in Fig.~\ref{fig:K_vs}(b).
 It demonstrates a much faster decay, which can be fitted by exponential decay ${\sim}\exp(-r/ξ_0)$ with a much shorter length scale $ξ_0 = 0.4$ nm, which is similar to the monomer size.
 Such a fast decay of $K_{\rm rot}^{\rm iso}(r)$ for volumetric strain fully corresponds to the theoretical predictions, which suggest that the term ${\sim}\exp(-r/\xi)$ with a long length scale $ξ$ is vanishing in this case.